pingswept/me30-website/content/logistics/weekly-emails.md

 - - -
 ## Week 4: Sunday, 9/24/23

 This week is a big transition week in ME 30.
 In Phase 1 of the course, we focused on fundamental circuits concepts, breadboarding skills, and introductory PCB design.
-Starting on Wednesday, 9/27, we'll move on to Phase 2, when we introduce motors and the tools we use to control them.
+Starting on Wednesday, 9/27, we'll move on to Phase 2, which introduces the components and circuits used to control motors.

 **Course housekeeping:**

+If you miss class, please check both the [Calendar](http://andnowforelectronics.com/logistics/calendar/) section of the website to see what we did in class the day(s) you missed.
+Reach out to an instructor or Learning Assistant if you have questions.

 Anyone is welcome to stop by [office hours](http://andnowforelectronics.com/logistics/syllabus/#office-hours), which should really be called "times when we sit and wait for you to come do KiCad or build circuits with us."
 - Zosia's LA office hours are in Nolop Mon.
 5-7pm & Wed.
 9-10:15am